curv3d/curv/docs/Core_Language.md

 This is a reference manual for the Curv core language (everything in the language *except* for geometric primitives).

+## Phrases
+Curv has a simple, elegant and powerful phrase-structured grammar.
+Programs are composed of 4 kinds of phrases, which may be combined in many ways to express meaning.

+The 4 phrase types:
+* An **expression** is evaluated to produce a single value.
+  For example, `2+2`.
+* An **action** is executed to cause a side effect, and produces no value.
+  Actions are a debugging feature, and have no effect on the value that is computed by a program.
+Curv is a pure functional language, and the order of evaluation of actions is not well defined.
+You can use actions to discover the evaluation order of a program, and that's useful for debugging and performance tuning.
+For example, `echo("I am here")` and `breakpoint`.
+* A **generator** is evaluated to produce a sequence of zero or more values.
+  Generators are derived from OpenSCAD, and from the list comprehensions of other functional languages.
+  For example, `1..5` is a range generator which evaluates to the sequence `1,2,3,4,5`.
+And `1,2,3,4,5` is in turn a sequence generator.
+  The expression `[`*generator*`]` is the syntax for a list constructor.
+  * Every expression is also a generator that produces 1 value.
+  * Every action is also a generator that produces 0 values.
+* A **definition** binds one or more names to values.
+  For example, `x=0`.

+A Curv program is called a *script*.
+Scripts occur in two contexts:
+* When you type a line of code into the interactive `curv` tool, you are typing a script, which is then evaluated: results are printed and definitions are added to the symbol table.
+* A Curv source file is also a script.
+It is evaluated to construct a *module* value.

+### Actions
+* `echo(string)` -- print a string to the debug console.
+  String literals with `$` substitutions are commonly used here.
+* `assert(boolean)` -- if the boolean expression is false,
+  abort the program with a message and stack trace, and enter the debugger if available.
+* `breakpoint` -- enter the debugger immediately, but don't terminate the program (it may be resumed).

+### Polymorphic Operators
+This is a set of built-in operators that are polymorphic across phrase types.

+The **qualified phrase** (semicolon operator).

+The **empty action**.
+The syntax is nothing, a sequence of zero tokens.
+Or you can explicitly write `()`.
+The meaning is an action with no side effects, or a generator that produces no values, depending on context.
+The empty action occurs, syntactically, in the following contexts:
+* An empty script.
+  * In the `curv` interactive tool, if you just hit return, then you've typed the empty action, and nothing happens (except you get another prompt).
+  * A curv source file that is zero length is parsed as the empty action, and, in that context, interpreted as the empty module.
+* An empty list constructor, `[]`.
+The space between the `[` and `]` tokens is parsed as the empty action, is evaluated as the empty generator, finally producing the empty list value.
+* If the last token in a semicolon expression is a `;`, then the missing phrase following that `;` is parsed as the empty action, which becomes the body of a qualified phrase.
+The entire qualified phrase becomes an action.
+  Here's an example of where this might occur:
+    ```
+    if (x < 0) (
+        echo("this shouldn't happen");
+        breakpoint;
+        /* this is the empty action right here */
+    );
+    ...
+    ```

+### Generators
+* `start .. end`, `start .. end step s` -- generate a range of numbers.
+* `for (id = list) generator` -- evaluate *generator* once for each element in *list*, with `id` bound to each list element.
+* `if (condition) generator`, `if (condition) generator else generator` -- conditionally evaluate a generator.

 ## Types
 Curv is a dynamically typed pure functional language, where everything is a first class immutable value.